 What about that customer support business?

-In short, Nomad offers 24/7 customer support and is generally responsive (that was our experience with it, at least), but plenty of users online have noted that the effectiveness is inconsistent.
+In short, Nomad offers 24/7 customer support and is generally responsive (that was our experience when testing the service for this Nomad review), but plenty of users online have noted that the effectiveness is inconsistent.
 So while the majority of users received timely assistance, some were thoroughly disappointed and complained they had to resolve issues themselves.

 If you run into trouble, Nomad’s help center provides a library of FAQs and guides, which can be useful for resolving basic issues.
 However, for more complex problems, relying on live support might still be a mixed bag.